AnouarEssabiri/TypeKey/README.md

 ### Prerequisites

-Make sure you have Node.js and npm (or Yarn) installed.
+Make sure you have Node.js and npm installed.

 ### Installation